What Are the Drawbacks of Duct Cleaning?

 Potential for Scams and Subpar Work

-The air duct cleaning industry has seen its share of unscrupulous operators who exploit homeowners with misleading claims and substandard services.
-Scams often involve exaggerated claims about mold, dust levels, or air quality risks to pressure customers into purchasing unnecessary services.
+The air duct cleaning industry has unfortunately attracted some dishonest operators who take advantage of homeowners through misleading claims and poor-quality services.
+These scams often involve exaggerating the presence of mold, dust, or air quality issues to pressure customers into paying for unnecessary treatments.

-- Research companies thoroughly and check for certifications like those from the National Air Duct Cleaners Association (NADCA).
+• Thoroughly research companies and look for certifications such as those from the National Air Duct Cleaners Association (NADCA).

-- Read online reviews, especially from other Atlanta residents.
+• Check online reviews, especially feedback from other Atlanta residents.

-- Be cautious of companies that advertise unrealistically low prices or use high-pressure sales tactics.
+• Be wary of businesses offering unrealistically low prices or using aggressive sales tactics.

 Risk of Damage to the Duct System